 Step 2: Read and Download Podcasts and Other Specific Resources

-Community Managers are notoriously helpful and vocal people.
+Community managers are notoriously helpful and vocal people.
 There are tons of resources available, including this terrific CMX list of 48 resources for new community managers.
-If you are feeling a bit lost of where to start, dig into online resources and check out CMX Hub, CMX’s free Facebook Group offering.
+If you are feeling a bit lost on where to start, dig into online resources and don’t be afraid to ask the CMX Community for help.
 Maybe even share that it’s your first week in your new job there!

 Reading through forums, existing articles and case studies will help you come up with new ideas and strategies for your community.
 It’s likely your new job has a few unique challenges that you’ve never encountered before, so it’s time to find out what those are and read/listen up!

-If podcasts are your thing, here is a list of a few downloadable podcasts to learn on the go!
+If books are your thing, here is a list of the top recommendations from the CMX Community!

 Step 3: Find Mentors

 Seek out a few mentors in your community that you can learn from face to face.
 As you are stepping into a new community manager role, the easiest place to start is within the CMX community.
-Consider CMX Summit for an energizing event where you can meet hundreds of professionals at once, or join the waitlist for CMX’s curated Pro membership.
+Consider CMX Summit for an energizing event where you can meet hundreds of professionals at once.

 Make sure you end each conversation by asking how you can be helpful.
 Can you provide an intro to someone in your network, suggest a venue for an event or pass along a tool that would be useful for your new contact?
 Get in the habit of giving when you network!